Innovatube/BananaStem/README.md

 - `carbidsetup` to install a fresh project
 - `carbidsetup` followed by either a Github's URL ( end with .git ) or an Innovatube's Github repo name to add a Stem.
+Example :
+    `carbidsetup auth-moya-boilerplate`
+This will sync the git repo and then add all the *.swift file into the current project within the folder.

 ## Development